anki-code/xonsh-operators-proposal/README.rst

       -

-Work in progress...
-Feel free to add your use cases.
+Feel free to suggest your use cases.

 Backwards compatibility
 ***********************